 - 35 g caster sugar

-- Pink food coloring gel, optional (Please see note)
+- Pink food coloring gel, Black edible pen

 - Sift ground almond and icing sugar into a medium mixing bowl.
-Mix the mixture up slightly.
+Mix them together.

 - Beat the egg white on medium speed till frothy.
-Add in sugar in 2 batches.
-Beat on high speed till nearly stiff peak.
+Add in sugar in 3 batches.
+Beat on high speed till stiff peak.